- Download our Moving to San Francisco Guide (PDF)

 With dozens of areas and suburbs in San Francisco to choose from, there are many options when it comes to finding the right neighbourhood to call home.
-Whether it be for its architecture, closeness to nature or cosmopolitan crowd, expats are sure to find their ideal home in an area best suited to their needs and lifestyle.
+Whether it be for its architecture, closeness to nature or a cosmopolitan crowd, freshly arrived house hunters are sure to find their ideal home in an area best suited to their needs and lifestyle.

 Family-friendly suburbs in San Francisco

-For expats moving to San Francisco with children it will be a priority to be close to good schools.
+For expats moving to San Francisco with children, it will be a priority to be close to good schools.
 Suburbs with access to open spaces and facilities that cater for children are an added bonus.

 There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area.
 The suburb is well connected to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
 There are also a number of bike lanes and trails for cycling enthusiasts.

-Young and hip areas in San Francisco
+Young and trendy areas in San Francisco

 SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.